 Here, learn how some of a deceased person's assets and debts can be distributed without going to court.
-This depends on whether they had the right documents, and how the property and debt are categorized.
+This depends on whether they had the right documents and how the property and debt are categorized.
 Probate may still be necessary depending on the estate's size and type of property and debt.
-The article also explains some probate concepts.
+The article also explains some other probate concepts.

 What does it mean to “probate an estate”?